lake-wg/edhoc/draft-ietf-lake-edhoc.md

     * CRED_R - CBOR item containing the credential of the Responder, see {{auth-cred}}
     * EAD_2 - unprotected external authorization data, see {{AD}}

 * If the Responder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then Signature_or_MAC_2 is MAC_2.
-If the Responder authenticates with a signature key (method equals 0 or 2), then Signature_or_MAC_2 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Responder, and the following parameters as input (see {{COSE}}):
+If the Responder authenticates with a signature key (method equals 0 or 2), then Signature_or_MAC_2 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Responder, and the following parameters as input (see {{COSE}} for an overview of COSE and {{CBOR}} for notation):

    * protected =  << ID_CRED_R >>